concert review

 So this show was a double first timer.
 One I had been waiting for for several years (roughly since 2007 or 2008) and one that I hadn’t known until now that I needed to see them.
 Given that I came with a „Let’s see what happens, I have no expectations“-attitude, that concert was a very damn good one.

+When I first went to a show at this venue, it was half equipped with seats.
+It made the venue very wide and not very deep.
 For Saltatio Mortis and Alestorm there weren’t any seats, which gave the venue more depth (and the wheelchair area was now placed at the back where people hopefully could at least see something), so this time it made a much bigger impression.
 It still won’t make it to my list of favourite venues and in the future I’ll definitely check in advance if there are seats for the concert or not and only buy tickets if there aren’t any 🤷♀️

 Unfortunately, by now, they are on my „Potentially endangered teenage faves“-list.
 It wasn’t until this year that I heard about the racist group chat their singer had been part of.
 And this is definitely a thing that has made me hesitant.
 I’ve read his apology, I decided to believe it for now, but mostly because this band is somehow so unique that it’s hard for me to let go of them.
 I guess if I’ll ever hear anything negative about them again, my heart will break into a million little pieces because fuck that, Alestorm slaps.